Risk Assessments With DV-ACT

 What happens after the referral is made?

 When DV-ACT receive the referral they will allocate the case to one of their expert assessors.
 The assessor will read the documentation in the case (this can include court paperwork, police reports, meeting minutes and case history) and contact you to arrange interview appointments.
+The assessor may contact you through your solicitor or directly and if your appointment is taking place remotely they will send you a link to use for your appointments as well as links to online forms that need completing as part of the assessment.
 If you have been referred for an assessment alongside your partner/ex-partner they will be contacted separately, DV-ACT assessors will not meet with you together even if you are still a couple.

 Who will my assessor be?